zhenging/hist207b/notes/03_reconstruction/outline.md

 + What did the freed slaves seek beyond freedom?

 #### The national's dilemma during reconstruction
-+ Promote the reconciliation of the North and South Andrew J
++ Promote the reconciliation of the North and South (Andrew Johnson, Race Hatred) **Or**
-Race Hatred
-**Or**
-+ Provide the freed slaves "more (vote, legal equality, land)" than just free dom Thaddeus Stevens, Radical Repulican
++ Provide the freed slaves "more (vote, legal equality, land)" than just freedom (Thaddeus Stevens, Radical Repulican)

 #### Sidebar
-Do the southern states want their seats in congress back?
+**Do the southern states want their seats in congress back?**
-> Seats = Power.
++ Seats = Power.
-Reunion means filling empty seats
++ Reunion means filling empty seats

 ### 1. J's Progam (J's terms of reunion)

-#### A. J granted generous amnesty, pardons and restituion of property to the former confederate leaders. _Why was this significant?_
+#### A. J granted generous amnesty, pardons and restituion of property to the former confederate leaders.
+**Why was this significant?**
 + 15,000 requested, 13,500 granted.
 (90%).
 + Give back political (vote, hold office) & economic (land) power back to  confederate leaders (Why need pardons?
 Traitors)
 + Freed slaves' view of J's program?